 In 2010, Kieren relocated to Singapore and has also lived and worked in Hong Kong & China She continues to provide anaesthetic consultancy services within the Asia Pacific region.

 A specialist anaesthesiologist is trained to recognise, evaluate & respond to potential risks

-each individual animal.
+each individual.
 They are able to provide the most advanced techniques to ensure the best possible pain prevention and management currently available.